xzel23/meja/README.md

 Meja is a library for handling tabular data such as Excel-Sheets, CSV-data etc.

+## Name

+As it's rather common to give everything Java related a name of indo/malay origin, I chose 'meja' which is the indonesian word for table (as in furniture).

 ## Building

 Clone the repository and run `./gradlew`.
 This will also install meja into your local maven repository.